lsst-sqre/nublado1/README.md

 namespaced.

 And here's the second one: the NFS server defined here has to be an IP address, not a name.
+(This is actually a consequence of the Kubernetes internal DNS being namespaced and PersistentVolumes not being namespaced, but it's not obvious.)

 And here's the third one: you need to specify local locking in the PV options or else the notebook will simply get stuck in disk wait when it runs.
-This does mean that you really shouldn't run two pods as the same user at the same time, certainly not pointing to the same notebook.
+This does mean that you really shouldn't run two pods as the same user at the same time, certainly not with the same notebook open.

 The first two things combine to make it tough to do a truly automated deployment of a new Jupyterlab Demo instance, because you have to create